 “Yeah, first and foremost, you’re a mama deathclaw.
 I get it.”

 “I got nothing against Preston, y’know?
 He cares, he really fucking cares about everyone, everybody loves him, everywhere we go.
-He should be the general, not me, but I can’t rely on him.
-He can’t handle it.”
+He should be the general, not me, but he can’t handle it.”

 The silver moonlight made her look like one of those marble statues downtown, the ones that were still standing, even after going through hell.

 “I don’t let people down.”
-She said it with the kind of certainty that he wasn’t used to hearing from anyone but himself.
+She spoke with the kind of certainty he wasn’t used to hearing from anyone but himself.
 “And if I do, at least I know I did my best.
 If my best wasn’t good enough, well, there’s no one else trying to do it.
 I like to think that an attempt, any attempt, is better than doing nothing at all.”

 Before he could agree with her, he heard someone say, “Hey, Sturges!” and turned to see a hulking guy in overalls heading their way with a bundle under one arm.

 “What’s funny?”
-She turned to look in the same direction.
+She looked in the same direction.